 The landlord is responsible for ensuring that these inspections are carried out by a competent and authorised person and recorded as required by the current legislation.
-The Facilities Manager carries out an annual inspection.
+The Facilities Manager will visit the offices annually to ensure that all relevant formal documentation is present and correct.